Leoglme/vuelix/docs/development/whyVuelix.md

 <box>

-## Support Vuesax
+## Support Vuelix

-Vuesax is just beginning and we love the contribution of our small, but talented community.
-If you like Vuesax, we invite you to help and contribute.
+Vuelix is just beginning and we love the contribution of our small, but talented community.
+If you like Vuelix, we invite you to help and contribute.
 It can be as little as a grammatical change in the documentation, or the development of a new component or improvement.
 Either way, we are very grateful for the support of the whole community.

 This framework is open source and every day the community is working on improvements, components, and documentation.
-If you have a new idea, a problem using Vuesax, or simply see an error in the documentation, we would love your support!
-Improve Vuesax by opening an issue or making a pull request so that each day Vuesax is a better framework for our front-end community.
+If you have a new idea, a problem using Vuelix, or simply see an error in the documentation, we would love your support!
+Improve Vuelix by opening an issue or making a pull request so that each day Vuelix is a better framework for our front-end community.

 </box>